Dumping (pricing policy): Common Agricultural Policy

-Chinese economic situation
+China

-The dumping investigation essentially compares domestic prices of the accused dumping nation with prices of the imported product on the European market.
-However, several rules are applied to the data before the dumping margin is calculated.
-Most contentious is the concept of "analogue market".
-Some exporting nations are not granted "market economy status" by the EU: China is a prime example because its market status is considered "state-sponsored capitalism".
+Some exporting nations are not granted "market economy status": China is a prime example because its market status is considered "state-sponsored capitalism".
 In such cases, the DG Trade is prevented from using domestic prices as the fair measure of the domestic price.
 A particular export industry may also lose market status if the DG Trade concludes that this industry receives government assistance.
 Other tests applied include the application of international accounting standards and bankruptcy laws.
 The consequences of not being granted market economy status have a big impact on the investigation.
 For example, if China is accused of dumping widgets, the basic approach is to consider the price of widgets in China against the price of Chinese widgets in Europe.
 But China does not have market economy status, so Chinese domestic prices cannot be used as the reference.
 Instead, the DG Trade must decide upon an analogue market: a market which does have market economy status, and which is similar enough to China.
 Brazil and Mexico have been used, but the United States is a popular analogue market.
 In this case, the price of widgets in the United States is regarded as the substitute for the price of widgets in China.
 This process of choosing an analogue market is subject to the influence of the complainant, which has led to some criticism that it is an inherent bias in the process.

 Critics have argued that it is quite unreasonable to compare China's goods price to the United States as analogue.
 China is now developing to a more free and open market, unlike its planned-economy in the early 1960s, the market in China is more willing to embrace the global competition.
 It is thus required to improve its market regulations and conquer the free trade barriers to improve the situation and produce a properly judged pricing level to assess the "dumping" behaviour.